 Stop.
 Put those gravel granules down and put your hands in the air!
-With Christmas (and every Sunday roast in the meantime) just around the corner, we need to talk about making proper gravy.
+We need to talk about making proper gravy.
 No bisto, no pucks of gelatinous stock from the cornershop; just a little extra effort for a lot more flavour.
 Yep,in our opinion, a beautifully imagined meat jus is the single thing that will elevate a good roast dinner to a great one.
 With that in mind, here are 6 tips for the IDEAL gravy.

 IT ALL STARTS WITH STOCK

 Without wishing to state the obvious, as the basis of a sauce is liquid, that liquid needs to taste good from the get go.
 Supermarket stocks, stock cubes and pots; they’re all fine for those in a rush, but they tend to be very salty indeed.
 This leaves little room later down the line for adding more appropriate, careful seasoning.
 The backbone of your gravy needs to be subtle, reliable and provide foundation, so start with a homemade stock, preferably free of salt and skimmed attentively so it’s a good shade of clear.
 If you don’t have time to make your own stock, see if your local butchers stocks stock.

 The best gravies and jus are all about layers.
 In top end restaurants, heaps of process and days of work have gone into them.
 While no one is expecting you to spend your whole weekend skimming, reducing and deglazing a sauce into a thimble sized measure of lovely liquid, a couple of small measures will add real depth to your gravy.